Our School Rules and Regulations

 1.2 Students should be polite, courteous and well-behaved at all times.

-1.3 Students should greet the teachers, other school personnel and visitors when they see them.
+1.3 Students should greet teachers, other school personnel and visitors when they see them.

 1.4 Students should be orderly and self-disciplined at all times.